 So I switched the narrative to one of love, intrigue, conflict, greed, pain, hatred and desire; death, suffering, sacrifice and forgiveness; and triumph; and respect, plenty of that, and civil conflict and revolution and heartbreak and catastrophe, and the rise and fall of civilization, and the evolution of systems, and the change that comes with it, the reluctance and anger and rage, the ecstasy, and every kind of emotion available, and, wouldn’t you know it, people responded.

-So here we are folks, the things the majority of people respond to.
-A colorful list of emotionally charged, visceral, often entertaining premises, some of which amuse us, some of which horrify us, all of which captivate us enough for us to pay attention, to pay money for them, spending time getting to know and understand them.
+So here we are folks, what the majority of people respond to: a colorful list of emotionally charged, visceral, often entertaining premises, some of which amuse us, some of which horrify us, all of which captivate us enough to make us pay attention, to pay money for them, to spend time getting to know and understand them.

 6.5 billion people, for example.
-They need to go.
-End of story, start the next one.
+They need to go, no question.

 It’s a nice number, too.
 Six point five billion people.

 It’s also business as usual, only this time it involves a bigger plan, therefore, it isn’t business as usual.
 It’s a monumental shift.